 How did you handle the revelation by Martin?

 Robai: We discussed it extensively and I asked him a lot of questions.
 (Laughing) At that point I wasn’t really looking to settle down with anyone.
 Martin was just one ‘project’ among many.
 But I’m a prayerful woman and I pray for the people I come into contact with.
-As I was praying for Martin, I felt he was the one.
+As I was praying for Martin, I felt like he was the one.
 I had my doubts though.
 MS is rare and has no known cure.
 However, the more I researched about it, the more comfortable I became.

 Were people in both your circles comfortable with Martin’s condition?